 Comparing Commercial and Residential Solar Carports

 To date, solar carports are much more popular in the U.S. commercial sector than in residential markets.
 Many businesses have embraced the idea of installing massive solar canopies for parking lots.
-For example, Whole Foods installed over 325 kilowatts of solar to cover one of their biggest locations in Brooklyn, New York just two years ago.
+For example, Whole Foods installed over 325 kilowatts of solar to cover one of their biggest locations in Brooklyn, New York in 2014.

 When it comes to commercial and residential solar canopies, there are a number of different layouts and sizes available.
 Dependent on the number of rows of parking required, a photovoltaic carport are typically one, two or three rows wide.
 Solar parking lots, by comparison, can be large enough to span dozens of rows of parking.
 Installing a solar canopy can power your home, or it can turn a wide open stretch of pavement into a major electricity generator.